Mariacharlote/LIGHTS-CAMERA-DATABASE-EXPLORING-THE-WORLD-OF-MOVIES/README.md

 ##### What is the relationship between a movie's production budget and the revenue made?

-its an expectation that movies with higher production budgets will generate higher revenues, but this relationship is not always straightforward.
+Its an expectation that movies with higher production budgets will generate higher revenues, but this relationship is not always straightforward.
 A movie's success is influenced by various factors, such as the quality of the script, the skill of the director, the popularity of the actors, and the timing of the release, among others.

 To identify the relationship between the production budget and revenue in our data set we can create a scatter plot of budget vs revenues.

 This would allows us to inspect trends and patterns.
 We can also quantify the return on investment (ROI) for each movie.
 This can be calculated as the ratio of worldwide gross revenue to production budget.

-in the process this would allow us to compare the profitability of movies with different budgets and revenue levels.
+In the process this would allow us to compare the profitability of movies with different budgets and revenue levels.